Children of divorce, loneliness and other magical things

-Watching Max on the screen last week, there he was asking the question: Who is this stranger kissing my mom in the living room?
-The rage and sense of betrayal carry through cinematically, intimately, as Max peers cautiously over the door frame, curiosity mingled with confusion.
+Max is like that too.
+Who is this stranger kissing my mom in the living room?
+The rage and sense of betrayal carry through cinematically, intimately as Max peers cautiously over the door frame, shouldering the curiosity mingled with confusion.
 Like a lot of children of divorce, I saw very similar things, but didn’t understand them.
-After dinner one night I went into the kitchen to ask my mom to read me a bedtime book.
-Instead I found her kissing James as he held her head in one hand, wine glass in the other.
-It wasn’t a scene I belonged in.
 Back into the reading fort I went.

-When Max is asked in the film what is the cure for loneliness, he responds that “a little loneliness is good.”
+When Judith (Catherine O’Hara) asks Max what the cure for loneliness is, his reply is both beautifully and simple, that “a little loneliness is good.”

-When Maurice Sendak’s book was published in 1964, a dumpster bin-sized amount of literature spewed out, upchucking explanations for the monsters as oversized, morality play characters, each representing a basic human emotion.
-In Jonze’s film version, monster Carol (James Gandolfini) could easily be read as a transvestite with an insatiable sexual hunger, hence his voracious appetite for past kings.
-The asexuality of these creatures could make for a Freudian buffet of psychoanalytic opinion.
-The book has been said to demarcate the fine line between fear, comfort and some deep-seated desire to gobble up your own mother.
-But spare me, please.
+When Sendak’s book was published in 1964, a dumpster bin-sized amount of literature spewed out, upchucking explanations for the monsters as oversized, morality play characters, each representing a basic human emotion.
+Monster Carol (James Gandolfini) could easily be read as a transvestite with an insatiable sexual hunger, hence his voracious appetite for past kings.
+The asexuality of these creatures could be a Freudian buffet of psychoanalytic opinion.
 Enough is enough.
-This child of divorce isn’t interested in living a life obsessively psychoanalyzed.